taki0112/Word2VecJava/README.md

 ```

 * Preprocessing: documents should be separated by words using morphemes
-* In Eclipse, you mush give arguments
+* In Eclipse, you mush give arguments (Run - Run Configurations...)

 ![Arguments](./assets/arguments.JPG)